 Pattaya, one of Thailand’s most vibrant coastal cities, blends relaxed beach living with the kind of everyday convenience that makes settling in feel effortless.
-Just a short trip from Bangkok, it offers a mix of seaside calm, lively neighbourhoods and plenty of modern comforts.
-You’ll find fast, dependable internet, a wide range of accommodation and an easy pace that suits both focused work and slow mornings by the water.
+Just a short trip from Bangkok, it offers a mix of seaside calm, lively areas and plenty of modern comforts.
+You’ll find solid average internet speeds, a wide range of accommodation options and an easy pace that suits both focused work and slow mornings by the water.
 From bustling night markets like Thepprasit and Jomtien to quiet temples, beach promenades, island‑hopping adventures and rooftop lounges overlooking the bay, Pattaya gives you space to stay productive while soaking up a coastal atmosphere that’s full of colour and energy.

 Popular areas to stay for working remotely in Pattaya include Jomtien, Pratumnak and Central Pattaya.